1. What are your safety/health policies in regards to COVID-19?

 14. Why don't you offer afternoon or evening lessons year-round?
-I typically have family obligations in the afternoons and most evenings.
+I typically have family obligations in the afternoons and most evenings during the school year.

 15. Do you have experience with other disabilities besides autism?
 Yes, I have worked with children with cerebral palsy, downs syndrome, deaf, epileptic disorders, Cohen's syndrome, and children with other genetic disorders.